simonmichael/hledger/hledger/hledger_options.m4.md

 ## Market value

-The `-V/--value` flag converts the reported amounts to their market value on the report end date, using the most recent applicable market prices, when known.
+The `-V/--value` flag converts reported amounts to their current market value.
-Specifically, when there is a [market price](journal.html#market-prices) (P directive) for the amount's commodity, dated on or before the [report end date](hledger.html#report-start-end-date) (see hledger -> Report start & end date), the amount will be converted to the price's commodity.
+Specifically, when there is a [market price](journal.html#market-prices) (P directive) for the amount's commodity, dated on or before today's date (or the [report end date](#report-start-end-date) if specified), the amount will be converted to the price's commodity.

-If multiple applicable prices are defined, the latest-dated one is used (and if dates are equal, the one last parsed).
+When there are multiple applicable P directives, -V chooses the most recent one, or in case of equal dates, the last-parsed one.

 For example: